OpenEvalProject/evals/manuscripts/elife-06487/v2/manuscript.md

 Where predators pursue prey larger than themselves, however, and assuming that the predator can travel faster than their prey, there is no advantage to be gained by the prey executing the sudden turns characteristic of small prey (cf. Figure 4).
 This explains the straight-line trajectories of for example, gemsbok Oryx gazelle being pursued by spotted hyaenas Crocuta crocuta (Mills, 1990).
 The primary deterrent to smaller predators hunting larger animals may come from the danger of injury (Mills, 1990), or the predator not having the strength to overcome its prey, something that can be mitigated to an extent by co-operative hunting or following the prey to exhaustion (Estes and Goddard, 1967).

 Our treatise assumes that both predators and prey interact on a homogeneous, flat surface but we expect any variation in the topography and vegetation to modulate the tactics adopted by both predators and prey.
+Shepard et al., (2013) note how substrate type affects the costs of animals moving over it (hence their term ‘energy landscape’), which is predicted to affect route choice in a general sense.
+We expect high power pursuits of the type discussed here to be subject to the same rules, with changes in the energy landscape that differentially affect predators and their prey to be exploited by the relevant party.
+Of particular note is the work by Taylor et al., (1972), who noted that larger animals incur a proportionately greater increase in metabolic rate for movement up inclines, and this has been shown to affect area use in some species (Wall et al., 2006).
+Correspondingly, we would expect smaller prey to favour selection of uphill gradients during pursuits.
+Similarly, smaller prey are expected to ‘run for cover’ (Domenici et al., 2011), partly because such cover may represent an impossibly high-cost energy landscape for the predators.
+In addition, vegetation in patches, such as bushes or trees, may constrain turn radii, precluding small prey from perhaps turning as tightly as they might, to the advantage of the predator while, conversely, such features may allow prey to execute a turn without giving the predator the option of cutting the corner (Figure 7).

 ![Figure 7.](https://cdn.elifesciences.org/articles/06487/elife-06487-fig7-v2.jpg)

-**Figure 7.:** The use of environmental features such as this makes the timing of the turn less critical since the cheetah cannot cut the corner substantially, even if the prey turns too early.DOI: http://dx.doi.org/10.7554/eLife.06487.010
+**Figure 7.:** The use of environmental features such as this makes the timing of the turn less critical since the cheetah cannot cut the corner substantially, even if the prey turns too early.

 Within the general context of predator-prey pursuits, some authors have noted that unpredictable (protean) movement by prey can enhance their chances of escape (Jones et al., 2011).
 The theory is that unpredictable movement may catch the predator by surprise (Humphries and Driver, 1970), not least because, in our case of cursorial predator-prey interactions, the prey may execute a turn when the predator-prey distance is not yet critical.
 Clearly, if this occurs in planar environments, choices for changing trajectory can only amount to movement that is either left or right, and should not be executed too early where there are substantial corner-cutting benefits to be gained by the predator.
 However, since the timing of corners would appear so critical (see above), we would expect selection pressure for random turns just before the critical phase.
 Future work would do well to consider this.
 Finally, predator-prey pursuit options by terrestrial animals will undoubtedly be altered when the condition changes from single to multiple predators.
 Here, observed manoeuvres are complex and include fanning out of predators (Kelley, 1973; Mills, 1990) which should allow larger predators to mitigate for the effects of their reduced turning radii with respect to those of their prey.
 Indeed, understanding the precise advantages of group hunting as a function of group size, predator and prey masses, and the distribution of all parties in space in relation to environmental variability promises to be a major challenge.

 ## Materials and methods

-## Providing a framework for a terrestrial predator-prey pursuit model
+### Providing a framework for a terrestrial predator-prey pursuit model

 There are a number of different strategies recognised within ‘pursuit’ scenarios (e.g., athletes chasing balls, children’s games of ‘tag’, missiles, and insects involved in territorial disputes) including, primarily ‘pure’ pursuit, and more ‘predictive’ strategies such as ‘constant bearing’ pursuit, and ‘constant absolute target direction’ (CATD) pursuit (for definitions see Shneydor, 1998; Wei et al., 2009; Nahin, 2012).